eclipse-tractusx/item-relationship-service/README.md

 #### Docker-compose + IDE

+1. `cd local/deployment`
-1. Start the necessary infrastructure by running `docker-compose up`
+2. Start the necessary infrastructure by running `docker-compose up`
-2. Start the application from your favorite IDE.
+3. Start the application from your favorite IDE.
 For IntelliJ, a run configuration is available in the `.run` folder.

 ## Usage